 Trade plays an important role in reducing poverty in many parts of the world.
 Small businesses, which represent the vast majority of businesses in most economies, gain access to new customers and markets, and generate higher standards of living for their owners and workers.
 Consider that among women-owned businesses, only one in five participates in international trade.
 More inclusive approaches will build new sources of trade and new trade supporters.
 It is a question of economics as much as equality: when the benefits of growth are shared more broadly, that growth is stronger and more resilient.

-In this spirit, we are developing a UPS Women Exporters Program, a global effort to help women business owners learn about and consider exporting by 2020.
-UPS will partner with SheTrades, which aims to connect 1 million women to markets by 2020 through partnerships with the private sector.
+In this spirit, last year we launched the UPS Women Exporters Program, a global effort to help women business owners learn about exporting to enable them to gain access to worldwide markets.
+The UPS Foundation has partnered with the International Trade Centre’s SheTrades initiative, which helps to train and connect women entrepreneurs with buyers around the world.
 As one example, through SheTrades Argentina, UPS will work with Argentina’s Department of Economic Development to establish workshops to provide access to markets, knowledge, and technical proficiency to women entrepreneurs.

 Emerging market opportunities continue to expand our business.
 These markets are a destination for investment and an engine of growth for current customers, and will also be a focus for our next generation of customers.
 That’s why we’re making long-term investments where our customers choose to grow.
 During the past decade, we’ve established a strong presence in leading emerging markets such as China, Poland, Southeast Asia, and Turkey and expect that other markets in Africa, Eastern Europe, Latin America, and the Middle East will become increasingly important for our business.